Horse64/old-core.horse64.org/docs/Contributing.md

 ## Sources

 If you want to dive deeper into contributions, you may want to dive deeper into the source code.
+In general, the issue trackers listed above might also be a good start to see what needs fixing.

-Here is where you can find it:
+Here is where you can find the source code:

 ### core.horse64.org Source